tolar grande puna of salta

 The closure of the mine and the interruption of the railway project caused the depopulation of the region, with the consequent worsening of the living conditions of the few settlers who decided not to leave the town.

-In recent years, tourism has become the main engine of development.
+In recent years, tourism has become one of the main engine of development.

 The Arizaro Salt Flat has an area of 1,600 km² and is located 30 km away from the town of Tolar Grande.
-It is the sixth largest salt flat in the world and the second one in Argentina, after the Salinas Grandes.
+It is one of the largest salt flat in the world and in Argentina.

-The Arita Cone at sunset - © Seba Del Val
+The Arita Cone at sunrise - © Nicholas Tinelli

 Llullaillaico Volcano